Synthetic Phonics is a method for teaching reading which has increased in popularity in recent years.

 Children learn sounds that are represented by two letters at the same time as those written with one.
 Therefore they are less likely to get confused when they see that individual letters sound different in different words.
 For example, they understand early on that an ‘a’ sounds different in ‘cat’ than in ‘rain’.
 They can also read words such as 'mushroom' and 'woodpecker' with just as much ease as 'cat' and 'sun.'

-The Synthetic Phonics method of teaching gives a logical structure to the writing system making it more transparent to learn than other methods.
+This method of teaching gives a logical structure to the writing system making it more transparent to learn than other methods.

 Whilst phonics speeds up the rate at which children can read words, it does not aid their comprehension of what the words mean.